-The Metis Center for Infrastructure and Sustainable Engineering’s at Arizona State University is pleased to announce the second annual Sustainable Infrastructure Awards.
+The Metis Center for Infrastructure and Sustainable Engineering at Arizona State University is pleased to announce the Fourth Annual Sustainable Infrastructure Awards!

 The award is intended to highlight cutting edge infrastructure practices that drive sustainability including those that address environmental, social, or emerging technology challenges, or the growing complex environments that infrastructure are expected to operate in.
 Phoenix-area infrastructure professionals from public, private, non-profit, and academic organizations are invited to submit their nominations.
 Nominations are limited to one per organization.
 Nomination packages will be reviewed by the Metis Center faculty.
 Awardees will receive a plaque acknowledging the innovative efforts of the organization on the nominated project.
 For reference, the previous Sustainable Infrastructure Awardees are listed below.

 This year we are excited to expand the awards to two infrastructure categories: 1) Built (Gray), and, 2) Ecological, recognizing that sustainable and resilient infrastructure often take on aspects of either, or hybrid forms.